mmaker/draft-zkproof-sigma-protocols/draft-orru-zkproof-sigma-protocols.md

 Where:

-- `new(domain_separator: [u8; 32], cs: LinearRelation) -> SigmaProtocol`, denoting the initialization function.
-This function takes as input a label identifying local context information (such as: session identifiers, to avoid replay attacks; protocol metadata, to avoid hijacking; optionally, a timestamp and some pre-shared randomness, to guarantee freshness of the proof) and an instance generated via the `LinearRelation`, the public information shared between prover and verifier.
+- `new(instance) -> SigmaProtocol`, denoting the initialization function.
+This function takes as input an instance generated via the `LinearRelation`, the public information shared between prover and verifier.
 This function should pre-compute parts of the statement, or initialize the state of the hash function.

-- `prover_commit(self, witness: Witness) -> (commitment, prover_state)`, denoting the **commitment phase**, that is, the computation of the first message sent by the prover in a Sigma protocol.
-This method outputs a new commitment together with its associated prover state, depending on the witness known to the prover and the statement to be proven.
+- `prover_commit(self, witness: Witness, rng) -> (commitment, prover_state)`, denoting the **commitment phase**, that is, the computation of the first message sent by the prover in a Sigma protocol.
+This method outputs a new commitment together with its associated prover state, depending on the witness known to the prover, the statement to be proven, and a random number generator `rng`.
 This step generally requires access to a high-quality entropy source to perform the commitment.
 Leakage of even just of a few bits of the commitment could allow for the complete recovery of the witness.
 The commitment is meant to be shared, while `prover_state` must be kept secret.

 - `prover_response(self, prover_state, challenge) -> response`, denoting the **response phase**, that is, the computation of the second message sent by the prover, depending on the witness, the statement, the challenge received from the verifier, and the internal state `prover_state`.
 The returned value `response` is meant to be shared.

 - `verifier(self, commitment, challenge, response) -> bool`, denoting the **verifier algorithm**.
 This method checks that the protocol transcript is valid for the given statement.
 The verifier algorithm outputs true if verification succeeds, or false if verification fails.

+- `serialize_commitment(self, commitment) -> bytes`, serializes the commitment into a canonical byte representation.

+- `serialize_response(self, response) -> bytes`, serializes the response into a canonical byte representation.

+- `deserialize_commitment(self, data: bytes) -> commitment`, deserializes a byte array into a commitment.
+This function can raise a `DeserializeError` if deserialization fails.

+- `deserialize_response(self, data: bytes) -> response`, deserializes a byte array into a response.
+This function can raise a `DeserializeError` if deserialization fails.

 The final two algorithms describe the **zero-knowledge simulator** and are optional, as a sigma protocol is not necessarily zero-knowledge by definition.
 The simulator is primarily an efficient algorithm for proving zero-knowledge in a theoretical construction, but it is also needed for verifying short proofs and for or-composition, where a witness is not known and thus has to be simulated.
 We have: